steamcmd/api/README.md

 ### Hosting

-Newer versions of the API are automatically deployed on Heroku when a new version has been created on Github.
+Newer versions of the API are automatically deployed on Azure when a new version has been created on Github, see the [deploy workflow](.github/workflows/deploy.yml).
 Deployment is done via [Github Actions](https://github.com/steamcmd/api/actions).

-If you want or need to deploy manually you will have to authenticate locally:
+Deploying to Heroku can be done to easily host it yourself.
+First authenticate locally with the `heroku` cli:
 ```
 heroku container:login
 ```
-And use the following deployment commands:
+Then use the following deployment commands:
 ```
 heroku container:push web --app yourappname
 heroku container:release web --app yourappname